Rehabilitation allowance for young persons

 You must also enclose with your application a doctor's statement B describing how your health impacts your work capacity and occupational choices.

 Amount and payment

 Your rehabilitation allowance is always at least equal in amount to a .
 Rehabilitation allowance is paid for working days.
 Working days are the days from Monday to Saturday.
 Mid-week holidays do not count as working days.

 In the interim between the issuance of a rehabilitation decision and participation in rehabilitation, the rehabilitation allowance is usually paid at a rate reduced by 20%.

 Following the completion of a waiting period, rehabilitation allowance for young people is paid up to the end of the month in which you reach the age of 20 years.
 If at that time you are in the middle of rehabilitation (for example education or training), you will be paid rehabilitation allowance until the end of the rehabilitation or education/training.
-The rehabilitation allowance for young persons is taxable income and is taxed in the same way as the regular rehabilitation allowance.
+The rehabilitation allowance for young persons is and is taxed in the same way as the regular rehabilitation allowance.

 Kela sends the data on rehabilitation assistances paid out to the national incomes register within five days of the date of payment.